4 ways Intercom is improving developer productivity

 These biases can include areas for improvement that he may emphasize or de-emphasize.
 This also meant that he ran the risk of blocking other people from influencing the developer experience.

-Breen chose the DX developer insights platform as “the super fuel for our developer experience program here.
+Breen chose the DX developer intelligence platform as “the super fuel for our developer experience program here.
 It handles so much of the work in terms of creating the survey [and] creating the analysis out of it as well, and also gives us angles that we never really thought of before.”

 DX’s measurements are integrated into Intercom’s developer workflow and connected to Slack, where developers can answer a survey, and then the results and analysis quickly feed back into the platform.
 There, they view survey results alongside quantitative metrics from systems.